Canberra Liberals leadership elections: 2013 election

 The 2013 Canberra Liberals leadership election was held on 11 February 2013.

-Just four months after being re-elected as leader, Zed Seselja announced he would seek Liberal Party preselection for the 2013 federal election as a senator for the Australian Capital Territory, challenging incumbent Gary Humphries.
+Just four months after being re-elected as leader, Zed Seselja announced he would seek Liberal Party preselection for the 2013 federal election as a senator for the Australian Capital Territory, challenging incumbent Gary Humphries (who is himself a former ACT Liberal leader).

-Liberal health spokesperson Jeremy Hanson was elected leader with a "solid majority", defeating Brindabella MLA Brendan Smyth.
+Liberal health spokesperson Jeremy Hanson was elected leader with a "solid majority", defeating former leader Brendan Smyth.

 Seselja later won Senate preselection on 23 February, and won again in a re-election held on 27 March.